 This process gives you a video file, which you can do whatever you like with.
 Upload it to YouTube or email it to a friend.
 Put together a video tutorial or just capture a problem you’re having so you an demonstrate it later.

-For more advanced screencasts, we recommend OBS (Open Broadcaster Software).
-It’s very powerful, free, open-source tool that allows you to do more.
-Insert watermarks, embed a video of your webcam while capturing your desktop, choose specific desktop windows, and so on.
-OBS is widely used for video-game-streaming on Twitch.tv because it’s so powerful, but it works just as well for creating a professional-looking video of your desktop.
+For more advanced screencasts (or Windows 7 users), we recommend OBS (Open Broadcaster Software).
+It’s a powerful, free, open-source tool that allows you to do a lot more than GameDVR.
+Insert watermarks, embed a video of your webcam while capturing your desktop, or capture multiple windows at once and position them wherever you like.
+OBS is widely used for video game streaming on Twitch.tv because it’s so powerful, but it works just as well for creating a professional-looking video of your desktop.

-If you want something even more powerful that also comes with editing capabilities, you can pay for Camtasia, the best software on the market — but be warned, it’s not cheap.
+If you want something even more powerful that also comes with editing capabilities, you can pay for Camtasia, which doesn’t just record your screen, but contains powerful video editing tools as well.
+Just be warned, it’s not cheap.
 Luckily they do have a free trial, so you can test it before you buy.

 QuickTime will minimize itself to a small icon on the right side of your menu bar and start recording.
 Click Stop when you’re done, and you’ll be able to preview and save your video.
 QuickTime can also edit the video, trimming out any unnecessary bits.

-For something more powerful, you may want to try Open Broadcaster Siftware (OBS).
-It’s not just for Windows — it works on Mac, too.
-If you want something even more powerful that also comes with editing capabilities, you can pay for Camtasia, the best software on the market for both Macs and PCs, but like we mentioned earlier, it’s not cheap.
+For something more powerful, you may want to try Open Broadcaster Software (OBS).
+It’s not just for Windows—it works on Mac, too.
+If you want something even more powerful that also comes with editing capabilities, you can pay for Camtasia, which has powerful screen recording and video editing tools, but like we mentioned earlier, it’s not cheap.

 There are quite a few open-source screen-recording applications for Linux, and you’ll probably find many of them if you pull up your Linux distribution’s package manager and do a quick search.
 There’s even a way to do this with ffmpeg and other commands from the terminal, if you’re into that sort of thing.